Capgemini/grade-ladder/src/flat/SE_Ladder-A08-LeadSoftwareEngineer.md

 You have a breadth of knowledge across a range of languages / technologies in different paradigms (e.g. Object-Oriented / Functional, front-end / back-end) and an ability to rapidly grasp the key concepts in ones which you are unfamiliar with.

-You are able to lead others in complex problem solving tasks _ teaching them new skills in the process.
+You are able to lead others in complex problem solving tasks' teaching them new skills in the process.

 You anticipate technical issues, communicate these properly to the relevant stakeholders, and make architectural / design decisions to avoid / resolve them.